borealbirds/WildTrax-dataHarmonization/README.md

 Once verification has taken place, the WT-status of the data can be changed from 'NS' (for 'not started') to IP, for 'in progress' in the [template](https://github.com/MelinaHoule/WT-Integration/blob/345282009ddcbd465f07789eca1cc0b8ba78e13a/project_Integration.xlsx).

 # 4. Reformatting the data for WildTrax.
 Reformating will be unique per project.
 Some projects will use rules that are similar.
-All scripts are available to allow reusing chunk of codes.
+All scripts are available to allow reusing of code.

+For data to be uploaded to WildTrax, three hierarchical files are needed:
+1. A Location file - This is the highest level in the hierarchy at the organization level.
+The location file comes first because it allows the organization to use the location for multiple projects without duplication.
+Here is an [example].
+2. A visit file
+3. A survey file

 An example of the expected upload format for the point count and definition of attributes are found under [template](https://github.com/MelinaHoule/WT-Integration/tree/main/template).